 Instructions

-- In a small pot over medium heat, mix together soup, butter, and Velveeta cheese until everything is melted and combined.
+• In a saucepan over a medium heat, mix together soup, butter, and Velveeta cheese until everything is melted and combined.

 Nutrition